viklund/courses/cancergenomics/1610/labs/cancer_exercise.md

 $ANNOVAR_HOME/table_annovar.pl
 ```
 you will be provided with help on how to use the script.
-Please use the following options to annotate your filtered vcf file:
+Please use the following command to annotate your filtered vcf file:
 ```
 $ANNOVAR_HOME/table_annovar.pl
 -buildver hg19